 Click on the links above to see interviews with each of these women.
 The interviews were done informally and so they have an organic feel.
 (Note that Jenn Rossmann has requested her interview be kept private.)

 In addition to the six art quilts inspired by interviews with these women, the series includes two community response quilt pieces.
-I began each of these two pieces in winter 2017 and then hung them unfinished at Nurture Nature Center in Easton, PA, in April 2017.
+I asked community members to respond to two prompts related to identity.
+These were:

 2016 New Hope Art League 7th Annual Juried Show (honorable mention)